Charles Ingram: Recorded evidence

 In court, Ingram claimed the videotape of his appearance on Millionaire was "unrepresentative of what I heard", and he continues to assert that it was "unfairly manipulated".
-A video recording, with coughing amplified relative to other sounds, including Ingram's and Tarrant's voices, was prepared by Celador's editors (Editworks) for the prosecution and "for the benefit of the jury" during the trial (and later for viewers in television broadcasts).
+A video recording, with coughing amplified relative to other sounds, including Ingram's and Tarrant's voices, was prepared by Celador's video editing company Editworks for the prosecution and "for the benefit of the jury" during the trial (and later for viewers in television broadcasts).
 Ingram claims that he neither "listened for, encouraged, nor noticed any coughing".
-The prosecution alleged that, of the 192 coughs recorded during his second-night performance, 32 were recorded from the ten Fastest Finger First contestants, and that 19 of the 32 coughs heard on the video tape were "significant".
+The prosecution alleged that, of the 192 coughs recorded during his second-night performance, 32 were recorded from the 10 Fastest Finger First contestants, and that 19 of the 32 coughs heard on the video tape were "significant".
 The prosecution asserted that these "significant" coughs were by Whittock when the correct answer had been spoken.
 During the trial, Tarrant also denied hearing any coughing throughout the episode, claiming he was too busy to notice.